tomholford/kinode/rr.md

 Messages that result in networking failures are returned to the process that created them, as an Error.
 There are two kinds of networking errors: Offline and Timeout.
 Offline means the remote target node cannot be reached.
 Timeout means that the target node is reachable, but the message was not sent within 5 seconds.
 (THIS NUMBER SUBJECT TO CHANGE, COULD BE UP TO 30)

 A network error will give the process the original message along with any payload or context, so the process can handle re-sending, crashing, or otherwise dealing with the failure as it sees fit.
 If the error comes from a response, the process may send a response again: it will be directed towards the original outstanding request that the failed response was for.

+### Capabilities

+Processes, and apps composed of them, must acquire capabilities from the system in order to perform system-level operations.
+Processes themselves can also produce capabilities in order to give them to other processes.
+For more information about the general capabilities-based security paradigm, [insert link to good article here].

+Examples of capabilities:

+- access to files:
+    When a file is saved by a process, the filesystem returns a handle to that file upon success.
+This handle is the only way to read or write to that file.
+The process can clone the handle and share it via message with another process, or split the handle and only clone and share the 'read' or 'write' aspect.

+- access to networking:
+    TODO does a process need a cap granted to it at launch to "do networking"?

+- access to other processes:
+    if you have the handle (AKA identity) for a process, you can message it. how do you get that handle? someone has to give it to you, via a message. if a process wants to be accessible by anyone, it should pick a *name* that can be shared out-of-band.